quacksouls/lyf/doc/function.md

 };
 ```

+Similar to the template for function expression, in the template for arrow
+function expression you assign a function to a variable.
+The arrow function
-The arrow function expression uses the arrow notation `=>` instead of the
+expression uses the arrow notation `=>` instead of the `function` keyword.
+The
-`function` keyword.
-The parameter tuple `(paramA, paramB, ...)` can have zero,
+parameter tuple `(paramA, paramB, ...)` can have zero, one, or more parameters.
-one, or more parameters.
-You use the empty tuple `()` if the function does not
-take any parameters.
+You use the empty tuple `()` if the function does not take any parameters.

 Why do you need another way to create functions?
 Arrow function expressions are
 useful when you need short, concise functions each of which does a specific task